- What Is the Waterfall Methodology in Project Management?

 In the Gantt view, create phases and milestones to break up the project.
 Using the milestone feature, determine when one task ends and a new one begins.
 Milestones are symbolized by a diamond on the Gantt.

-5. Set Dependencies in Gantt
+5. Set Dependencies in a Gantt Chart

 Dependent tasks are those that cannot start or finish until another starts or finishes.
-They create complexities in managing any project.
+They create complexities in managing any waterfall project.

-6. Assign From Gantt
+6. Assign From Gantt Charts

 Although you’ve planned and scheduled a project, it’s still just an abstraction until you get your team assigned to execute those tasks.
 Assigning is a major step in managing your waterfall project and needs to happen efficiently.